 Museum guests, public transit passengers and individuals who live and work nearby will benefit from time spent on the shaded paths and in the casual gathering areas within the only public park located along the 7.6-mile Pulse corridor.

 The project aligns with the city’s Richmond 300 comprehensive master plan, which prioritizes green infrastructure for Greater Scott’s Addition.
 As one of the fastest-growing, high-density, mixed-use neighborhoods in the city, the district suffers from one of the lowest levels of urban tree cover in Richmond.
-Native trees and plants will play a key role in achieving The Green’s design goals and desired environmental and health benefits.
-A block-long, tree-lined allée paralleling Broad Street will enhance the pedestrian experience along this busy thoroughfare while buffering traffic activity, sequestering carbon and managing stormwater.
-The Green will preserve sight lines for architect John Russell Pope’s iconic design of Broad Street Station.
+Native trees and plants play a key role in achieving The Green’s design goals and desired environmental and health benefits.
+A block-long, tree-lined allée paralleling Broad Street enhances the pedestrian experience along this busy thoroughfare while buffering traffic activity, sequestering carbon and managing stormwater.
+The Green preserves sight lines for architect John Russell Pope’s iconic design of Broad Street Station.

-The park will serve as both a new civic gathering space for the broader community and a place to apply and demonstrate STEM lessons about the positive impact green infrastructure can make on the environment, wildlife, human health and social connectedness.
+The park serves as both a new civic gathering space for the broader community and a place to apply and demonstrate STEM lessons about the positive impact green infrastructure can make on the environment, wildlife, human health and social connectedness.